Indonesia's COVID-19 situation nears 'catastrophe' - Red Cross | Health

 - Indonesia

-Indonesia is banking on mass vaccinations as a means of tackling the virus, but only 13.3 million of the 181.5 million targeted for inoculation have received the required two doses since January.
-Indonesia's health minister is leading a push for stricter controls as infections surge to unprecedented levels, sources familiar with government discussions have told Reuters.
+Japan will provide two million doses of the AstraZeneca vaccine in July, Indonesia's foreign minister Retno Marsudi said on Tuesday.
+Indonesia has so far received 104 million doses of coronavirus vaccines in total.
+Japan on Tuesday said it will provide 1.05 million doses of the AstraZeneca vaccine to Thailand also and 1 million doses of the same vaccine to the Philippines.

-Citing unnamed sources, The Straits Times newspaper on Tuesday reported the government will tighten restrictions starting on Wednesday, prohibiting restaurant dining and requiring negative polymerase chain reaction tests for domestic air travel.
-Asked for confirmation of that, Nadia of the health ministry said: "Wait for the official announcement."
+Citing unnamed sources, The Straits Times newspaper on Tuesday reported the Indonesian government would this week tighten restrictions on restaurant dining and domestic air travel.
+Asked for confirmation, Nadia of the health ministry said: "Wait for the official announcement."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)